 Now the question might come up if you are born with such an ability or if it can be learned.
 I can say that I was definitely not born with any special massage talent.

 It took me several decades of my life before it dawned on me that I could develop such skills.
 Yes, I gradually developed them over time.

 I did not fall out of bed one morning with some special intuitive skills, and neither did some guru tap me on the third eye to wake up this energy.

 It helps to have an inclination, or even better, a passion for massage, healing, and energy.
 And to some degree this is a learnable skill.
 I have taught it to many students over the years.

 How to develop intuitive massage skills

-I used to teach classes to guests at a high end spa which I called ‘interactive energy games’.
-It was a popular class and many people caught on to the concepts although they had never done any type of massage or healing work in their life.
+I used to teach classes to guests at a high-end spa which were called ‘interactive energy games’.
+It was a popular class and many people caught on to the energetic concepts although they had never done any type of massage or healing work in their life.

-If you would like to learn how to improve your sensitivity, develop an inner vision, and learn how to enter a ‘flow’ state during your massage work, I have created an online training course that will teach you many methods which my students and myself have successfully used for two decades decade.
+If you would like to learn how to improve your sensitivity, develop an inner vision, and learn how to enter a ‘flow’ state during your massage work, I have created an online training course that will teach you many methods which my students and myself have successfully used for more than two decades.

-Take a look at Magic Touch Secrets.
-It might take your work, your sense of satisfaction and your skills to a whole new level.
+Take a look at Magic Touch Secrets For Thai Massage.
+It might take your work, your sense of satisfaction, and your skills to a whole new level.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 18 years, and he is the creator of 20 online Thai Massage training courses.
-You can reach him at email@example.com
+He has been practicing and teaching Thai Massage for over two decades, and he is the creator of 20 online Thai Massage training courses.